Polytopamine/orange-rectange/README.md

 # orange-rectange
-1D quadratic FEM solver with python
+a simple 1D quadratic and linear FEM solver with python

 FEM_functions.py defines the functions used.